deadtornotor/BinaryTree/README.md

+> The binary tree has no standard implementation in Java so this is to showcase a simple implementation

 # Binary Tree

 This is a useless binary tree implementation for Java :3

-> !The binary tree has no standard implementation in Java

 A binary tree is a data structure where every node has **at most 2 children** - often referred to as a left and a right node.